jimmyasyraf/jimmyasyraf.github.io/_posts/2020-04-18-lettergories-tech-stack.md

 I use CircleCI as the CI/CD platform.
 It's responsible for running tests, building the Docker image and deploying to Google Kubernetes Engine.
 ![Lettergories Pipeline](/assets/lettergories_pipeline.png)
 Lettergories currently has a little over 100 tests.
 Upon test succeeding, it proceeds to build the Docker image and push it to Google Container Registry.
-Before deploying the new changes, it spins up a one-off pod to run database migrations.
-Afterwards, it updates the necessary Kubernetes deployment with the new image tag and performs a rolling update to the staging environment.
+Before deploying the new changes, it runs database migrations.
+Afterwards, it performs a rolling update to the staging environment.
 Once a feature is tested on staging, I will proceed with deploying to production by merging to master branch.
 <p>&nbsp;</p>

 ### Logging and Monitoring